integrated-frustration/integrated-frustration.github.io/projects/arduino/_posts/2020-08-22-circuit-construction.md

 5. It will ask you then for board measurements.
 You can use the standard Arduino Uno specifications found [here][unospec]{:target="_blank"}.

-Tip: If you want to save time and not make the right indentations just make the board using the max dimensions of $$L x B = (2.7 x 2.1) inch$$
+Tip: If you want to save time and not make the right indentations just make the board using the max dimensions of $$L \times B = (2.7 \times 2.1) inch$$

 6. You can now restructure, modify the PCB any way you wish!
 Save the file and use any PCB manufacturer of your choosing.